gardner-lab/printimage/README.md

 ## Power calibration

-PrintImage's "Power Test" button will print a bunch of rectangular prisms at various power settings, which can be seen in ScanImage's "Power Control" FIXME window.
+PrintImage's "Power Test" button will print a bunch of rectangular prisms at various power settings, which can be seen in ScanImage's "Power Box Settings" window, available through the "POWER CONTROLS" window.
 - Unfortunately there is a nonlinear relationship between zoom level, Z step size, and polymerisation power required.
 If those parameters change, you should re-run the power test at that level.
 - Set the "Print Power" level to something that polymerises but doesn't bubble.